vitalk/dotfiles/README.md

 ./bootstrap.sh --h[Tab]
 ```

-To update go to `dotfiles` dir and run this script again
+To update go to `'dotfiles'` dir and run this script again

 ```bash
 ./bootstrap.sh --force